raphaelcastaneda/env_setup/README.md

 env_setup
 ========

-Dotfiles based on those written by @kiasaki
+Dotfiles based on those written by [kiasaki](https://github.com/kiasaki/dotfiles)

 ## Install on a new computer